Kit McNaughton: Military service

-McNaughton was mentioned in despatches in 1917, and awarded the Royal Red Cross in 1919.
+McNaughton was mentioned in dispatches in 1917, and awarded the Royal Red Cross in 1919.

 In popular culture

 McNaughton's diaries were the subject of the 2013 book Kitty's War, written by historian Janet Butler.
 The book won the New South Wales Premier's Australian History Prize in 2013 and the WK Hancock Prize by the Australian Historical Association in 2014.

 McNaughton was one of the six Australians whose war experiences were presented in The War That Changed Us, a four-part television documentary series about Australia's involvement in the First World War.
 Her war experiences also formed the basis of the characters in the ANZAC Girls television series.